Heartbreak on a Full Moon: Release and promotion

 Brown also released extra tracks on SoundCloud during this time.
 On July 7, 2016, he released two tracks, "My Friend" and "A Lot of Love", in the wake of the then-recent shooting in Dallas.
 On August 31, 2016, less than 24 hours after being released from jail on charges of suspected assault with a deadly weapon, Brown released "What Would You Do?".

 From November 2016 through January 2017, he continued to preview unreleased material from the album sessions.
 Finally, on December 16, 2016, he released the second official single from the album, "Party", which features guest vocals from Usher and Gucci Mane.
 In February he announced that "Privacy" would be the next single, which was released on March 24, 2017.
 Later in April he previewed the songs "Flex On You" and "I Love Her", playing them in some club appearances.

 The initial track listing of Heartbreak on a Full Moon was announced by Brown on his Instagram account on May 2, 2017, saying that it would be a double-disc album of 40 tracks, and that it would be released in June 2017.
 On May 11, he released an additional SoundCloud track with rapper Nas called "Die Young".

 In the first days of June 2017, 46 unreleased songs by Chris Brown were leaked.
-The material consisted of discarded songs from his then-recent past works, few demos recorded by him for other artists, and some tracks recorded during the sessions for Heartbreak on a Full Moon, most of them were unfinished versions.
+The material consisted of discarded songs from his then-recent past works, demos recorded by him for other artists, and some tracks recorded during the Heartbreak album sessions, most of them unfinished.
 On June 7, 2017, during the red carpet interviews at the premiere of his own documentary, Welcome To My Life, Brown announced that the album's release date was postponed to mid-summer.
 That same month he continued previewing unreleased songs from the album sessions.